 - The arrowheads can be replaced.

-- For a fiberglass arrow, they endure more than expected.
+- For a fibreglass arrow, they endure more than expected.

-- As any other fiberglass arrow, compared to aluminum or carbon ones, they don’t endure as much.
+- As any other fibreglass arrow, compared to aluminium or carbon ones, they don’t endure as much.

 Choosing Best Hunting Arrows